Photo from Unsplash

 Day by Day

-Give us this day our daily bread. — Matt 6:11
+Give us this day our daily bread. — Matt 6:11 BSB

-Make a little fence of trust
+Build a little fence of trust

-Around to-day;
+Around today;

 Fill the space with loving work,

-God will help thee bear what comes
+God will help you handle

-The holy Supper is kept, indeed,
+The holy meal is truly kept

-In whatso we share with another‘s need,—
+When we share with others in need,—

 Daily Word of God - May 6